SciRuby/rubex/README.md

 #### Method calls

 Methods can be called using the usual Ruby dot syntax (`object.method_name`).
 However, certain methods on certain standard library objects have been optimized to directly return a value from the C API instead of making a Ruby method call.
 For example, calling `size` on a Ruby string object will call `RSTRING_LEN` instead going through Ruby-land and causing a performance bottleneck.

+# Roadmap

+* Support for string literals and interconversions between C and Ruby data types.
+* Getting positions of symbols.
+* String interpolation with variables similar to Ruby string interpolation.
+* C functions starting with cdef.
+* Ability to call functions from the same scope (C functions or Ruby functions).
+* Encapsulate functions inside modules and classes.
+* Loops with #each and #map.
+* Create emacs, atom, sublime text, vim, ruby mine extensions for better syntax highlighting.